drfoxvet/drfoxvet-net/site/content/post/a-reflection-on-animals-nature-and-the-human-condition.md

 ---
+title: >-
-title: 'A Reflection on Animals, Nature and the Human Condition'
+  A Reflection on Animals, Nature and the Human Condition: The Spirituality of One Health
 date: 2021-07-19T15:54:59.748Z
 tags:
   - Conservation
 ---

-   A REFLECTION ON ANIMALS, NATURE AND THE HUMAN CONDITION
+A REFLECTION ON ANIMALS, NATURE AND THE HUMAN CONDITION:

+THE SPIRITUALITY OF ONE HEALTH

  By Dr. Michael W. Fox